suchintannit/EPAM-COE-2022-DEVOPS/kubernetes-vagrant-ansible-ubuntu/README.md

 	3.Now turn into the worker nodes and run the output of kubeadm-init in the master node something like this kubeadm join 10.0.0.10:6443 --token d6c4tt.hp87qv9qel8s25zs --discovery-token-ca-cert-hash 			sha256:c3df3c0dbc6be18f59f180b535a4de1a37ba8082a2dfc638df1b01a1547b34fa

-	4. Once the nodes join the master, In node1 install the to-do my app.
-In node2 install its persistant database.

-	5. Follow the instaructions from https://docs.docker.com/get-started/02_our_app/#:~:text=%20Start%20an%20app%20container%20%F0%9F%94%97%20%201,items%20as%20complete%20and%20remove%20items.%20More%20

-	6. Run the app on node1 and check in node2 if the database is being stored.
+	4. If everything goes well then your nodes should join the master.
+	5. Reapeat the process in as many nodes you want.

 ### 6. How to deploy applications into pods?
 	Step-1: List the nodes in your cluster after SSH into k8s-master, along with their labels: